ruida1992/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Financial Economics
-  - Econometrics
   - Machine Learning in Finance
+  - Financial Econometrics

 # Education to show in About widget
 #education: